corcor27/Introduction_to_R/_episodes/14-filesystems.md

 We don’t just want RStudio to be our calculator.
 We want to be able to store and manipulate data in a meaningful way.
 We want to perform operations on data, possibly many times.
 It would be useful to have a clarity and context for the data we are using; ideally descriptive names to make our data more manageable.

 ### Data types
 R utilises different data types to efficiently store and manipulate different kinds of data.
+R is dynamical typed; this means that you do not need to specify a data type when you declare a variable.
+You can give the variable name and the data you want to store and let R worry about how it deals with that.
 We will look at the most common data types in R.

 Data type | Example
 ------------ | -------------
 Numeric | integers (0, 5, 102) & doubles (0.75, 5.17, 102.6)
 Character | "Hello"
 Logical | TRUE/FALSE
-Factor | small, medium, large
+Factor | (small, medium, large)

->***Context:*** R is dynamical typed; this means that you do not need to specify a data type when you declare a variable.
-You can give the variable name and the data you want to store and let R worry about how it deals with that.
+>***Factor:***
+> We are not going to explore factors in this section but we will introduce them.
+> Factors are used to represent categorical data, which consists of a fixed number of distinct levels (categories).Factors are particularly useful for representing nominal (e.g., married, single, divorced) or ordinal data (e.g., small, medium, large).

 ### Defining variables
 Let's go ahead and define some variables.
 Into the console type: